Cryru/Emotion/README.md

 # What is this?

-SoulEngine is a game engine coded in C#, based on the MonoGame framework, and the successor to the unreleased SoulMono engine.
-The engine provides a basis for objects essential to any game, in addition to a library of useful functions.
+SoulEngine is a game engine coded in C#, based on the MonoGame framework, it includes badic objects essential to any game, in addition to a library of useful functions.

-# External Libraries
+# External Projects

 This project uses the ["TiledSharp"](https://github.com/marshallward/TiledSharp) library and parts of the ["MonoGame.Extended"](https://github.com/craftworkgames/MonoGame.Extended) library.
-These are included with this project as there is some modified and additional code.
+These are included with this project as there is some modified and additional code, and to ensure that updates to them don't break existing functionality.

 # Where do I start?

 Head over to the wiki to learn more about how things work.
+[NYI]